stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ## mwp User interface

 !!! note "Legacy Images"
-    The images this section are from legacy mwp, however the capability is the same.
+    The majority of images this section are from legacy mwp, however the capability is the same.

 ### Menu options